First Aid and Medication

 - You should keep a record of each episode and any medication given.

-For further information see the NHS Website or see Allergy UK Website.
+For further information, see the NHS Website or see Allergy UK Website.

 See also: CQC information on Controlled Drugs.